ldaptools/ldaptools/docs/en/tutorials/Modifying-LDAP-Objects.md

 Replaces any value that might exist in the attribute with the value you specify.

 ------------------------
-#### add($attribute, $value)
+#### add($attribute, ...$value)

 Adds a value to an attribute in addition to what it already may have.
 It will keep the existing value intact.
+This method is also variadic, so you can pass as many values you want as arguments to this function.

 ------------------------
-#### remove($attribute, $value)
+#### remove($attribute, ...$value)

 Remove a specific value from an attribute.
 Be careful with this.
 If the value does not actually exist within the attribute then an exception will be thrown during persist.
 It's best to wrap persist in a try/catch block.
+This method is also variadic, so you can pass as many values you want as arguments to this function.

 ------------------------
 #### reset($attribute)